 Redundant Solutions Based on MAC Addresses

 Most other device intelligence and analytics solutions still use MAC addresses as the only means to identify device types.
-This is an extremely flawed way of dealing with device identification, as we expect close to 30% of all mobile devices to randomize their MAC addresses by next year.
+This is an extremely flawed way of dealing with device identification, as we expect close to 30% of all mobile devices to randomize their MAC addresses in 2021.
 This also includes the first 3 octets of a MAC address, which identify the device manufacturer and model – essential pieces of data for network management and statistics.

 The largest broadband networks already see 0.5-1% of all devices randomizing their MAC addresses daily.
 Currently, these are mostly Apple devices upgrading to the newest iOS version.
 CUJO AI Explorer reliably de-randomizes and merges the historical usage records of these devices.